-Pending potential guidance from regulatory bodies, we will continue to endeavor to prepare our annual Sustainability Reports to align with topics and metrics from the SASB disclosure standards for the Chemicals industry and to address the recommendations and supporting disclosures of the Financial Stability Board's Task Force on Climate-related Financial Disclosures (TCFD).
-In the future, we will engage third party assurance services.
+This Report is intended to align with topics and metrics from the SASB disclosure standards for the Chemicals industry and to address the recommendations and supporting disclosures of the Financial Stability Board's Task Force on Climate-related Financial Disclosures (TCFD).

-In keeping with our commitment to transparency, Sensient also responds at least annually to assessments and questionnaires from several sustainability-related ratings providers, including EcoVadis, S&P Global, ISS, MSCI, SEDEX, and Sustainalytics.
-We also prepare Company-wide responses to CDP Climate Change, Water, and Forestry questionnaires.
+In keeping with our commitment to transparency, Sensient also responds at least annually to assessments and questionnaires from several sustainability-related ratings providers, including CDP, EcoVadis, S&P Global, ISS, MSCI, SEDEX, and Sustainalytics.